-In this issue of Trends, we provide several articles on air quality.
+In this issue of Trends, we provide several articles on the topic of environmental justice (EJ).

 The next issue of Trends will focus on: